tock/tock/doc/Userland.md

 ## Inter-Process Communication
  * **TODO:** how does this work?

 ## Stack and Heap

-Applications can specify their required stack and heap sizes via the `STACK_SIZE` and `APP_HEAP_SIZE` defines, which default to 2K and 1K respectively as of this writing. __You must rebuild `libtock` if you change these values.__
+Applications can specify their required stack and heap sizes by defining the make variables `STACK_SIZE` and `APP_HEAP_SIZE`, which default to 2K and 1K respectively as of this writing.
 Note that the Tock kernel treats these as minimum values, depending on the underlying platform, the stack and heap may be larger than requested, but will never be smaller.

 If there is insufficient memory to load your application, the kernel will fail during loading and print a message.